 17. I received my visa, when can I enter the country and what should I do when I arrive?

-Overseas applicants arriving on an Initial I-20 (not a Transfer Pending I-20), the earliest you may enter the country is 30 days before your Program Start Date.
+Overseas applicants arriving on an Initial I-20 (not a Transfer Pending I-20) may arrive within 30 days before your Program Start Date.
 If you arrive any earlier at the Port of Entry, you may be denied entry.

 If you are a transfer student, please speak with a Designated School Official (DSO) before traveling to ensure you have the proper I-20 to return.